jannisgru/TFG/scripts/analysis/README.md

 2. **Vegetation Filtering**: Selects pixels with mean NDVI above threshold and sufficient temporal variance
 3. **Clustering**:
    - Combines NDVI time series and spatial coordinates, weighted by `temporal_weight` and `spatial_weight`
-   - Uses K-means to cluster pixels into NDVI-similar and spatially close groups
+   - Uses DBSCAN to cluster pixels into NDVI-similar and spatially close groups
-   - Number of clusters controlled by `n_clusters` parameter
+   - Number of clusters determined automatically by DBSCAN parameters (`eps` and `min_samples`)
 4. **Spatial Constraints**: Ensures clusters remain spatially coherent within `max_spatial_distance`
 5. **Export & Visualization**: Results exported as JSON with static (Matplotlib) and interactive (Plotly) visualizations

-## Clustering Algorithm (K-means)
+## Clustering Algorithm (DBSCAN)

-The core segmentation uses K-means clustering on combined NDVI and spatial features:
+The core segmentation uses DBSCAN clustering on combined NDVI and spatial features:

 1. **Feature Construction**: Each pixel gets a feature vector combining NDVI time series and spatial coordinates (x, y)
-2. **K-means Clustering**:
+2. **DBSCAN Clustering**:
-   - Partitional clustering that groups pixels into k clusters based on feature similarity
+   - Density-based clustering that groups pixels based on feature similarity and density
-   - Minimizes within-cluster sum of squares
-   - Requires pre-specified number of clusters (`n_clusters`)
+   - Automatically determines the number of clusters based on data density
+   - Can identify and filter out noise points (outliers)
+   - Controlled by `eps` (maximum distance between neighbors) and `min_samples` (minimum points to form cluster)
-3. **Parameters**: Number of clusters controlled by `n_clusters`, with spatial coherence enforced via `max_spatial_distance`
+3. **Parameters**: Cluster formation controlled by `eps` and `min_samples`, with spatial coherence enforced via `max_spatial_distance`

-K-means is efficient for large datasets and produces compact, spherical clusters with consistent sizes.
+DBSCAN is robust to noise and can find clusters of varying shapes and sizes, making it well-suited for irregular vegetation patterns.

 ## Key Parameters